ritza-co/simple-pinterest/draft.md

 </div>
 ```

-Your full HTML, excluding the <script /> contents, should now look like this :
+Your full HTML, excluding the <script/> contents, should now look like this:

 ```
 <!DOCTYPE html>